gollenia/timber-blocks/readme.md

 ### Adopt blocks to your design

 This plugin is made for developers, not for end-users.
 That's why I didn't put it on the Wordpress Plugin Database.
-Also, Bricjs doesn't include any styles, that's up to you.
-Bricks uses BEM-Style classes that fit into my base theme ([blueprint](https://github.com/gollenia/blueprint)), which also has no own css.
-To change Blocks to your needs, copy the `*.twig` files in the plugin's template folder to `your-theme/plugins/bricks` and modify them to your needs.
-The templates use BEM-style css classes, but change it to whatever framework you like.
-Please have a look at the [Twig Docs](https://twig.symfony.com/doc/2.x/).
+Also, timber-blocks doesn't include any styles, that's up to you.
+The predefined templates use BEM-Style classes.
+To adapt blocks to your needs, copy the `*.twig` files in the plugin's template folder to `your-theme/plugins/timber-blocks` and modify them to your needs.

 ```
 {% set bg = get_color_by_slug(buttonColor) %}